Workplace injuries are accidents and happen unexpectedly. It’s shocking how everything in your life can change in a

 - Fires and explosions

-“Should I File for Workers’ Comp or Use My Health Insurance for a Work-Related Injury in South Carolina?”
+“Should I File for Workers’ Compensation or Use My Health Insurance for a Work-Related Injury in South Carolina?”

 If you are eligible for Workers’ Comp and you let your employer know about your injury, the employer should get you started on Workers’ Comp benefits pretty quickly.